 - Creating Support

 *The birth of Amanda Lyles is celebrated on this date in 1850.
 She was a Black socialite and businesswoman.

-Her husband was an undertaker and civic leader and together they co-founded the Western Appeal newspaper in 1885 with James Hilyard.
-In the 1890s, she traveled around the United States trying to raise funds for a monument at John Brown’s gravesite and for money to build an orphanage and industrial school in Chicago.
+Her husband was an undertaker and civic leader, and together they co-founded the Western Appeal newspaper in 1885 with James Hilyard.
+In the 1890s, she traveled around the United States to raise funds for a monument at John Brown’s gravesite and money to build an orphanage and industrial school in Chicago.
 After the death of her husband in 1920, Lyles continued to operate the mortuary.
 William Weirs was located at 575 West Central Avenue in St. Paul, MN.
-Amanda Lyles died on February 6, 1937, In 2014, Lyles became the first African American inducted into the Minnesota Women Business Owners Hall of Fame.
+Amanda Lyles died on February 6, 1937.
+In 2014, Lyles became the first African American inducted into the Minnesota Women Business Owners Hall of Fame.